Sannai-Maruyama Site: Early history

-The area was first settled around 3900 BC.
+The area was first settled around 3900 BCE.
 The first settlers of the site lived in pit houses.
 These dwellings typically were about 3–4 m in diameter.
-Over 500 pit dwellings have been found on site.
 Additionally, they stored their food in pits, which allowed them to hide it when they left the site since the occupants were still semi-nomadic.

-Around 2900 BC, the inhabitants became more sedentary.
+Around 2900, the inhabitants became more sedentary.
 They began to store food above ground in elevated buildings rather than in pits.
 Also, longhouses began showing up around this time.
 Long houses were large, oval-shaped structures.
 The longest one found at the site was 32 m long.
 Scholars believe longhouses were used for meeting places, workshops, or living space.
 Pit houses were still being inhabited at the same time that longhouses existed on the landscape.